 Overall, GI strategies actively seek to understand, leverage, and value the different ecological, social, and economic functions provided by natural systems.
 Doing so guides efficient, sustainable land use and development patterns, and protects natural ecosystems.

-Most Vermont communities have village greens, parks, street trees, town forests, and open space; which were originally conceived to provide the community with amenities.
+Most Vermont communities have village greens, parks, street trees, town forests, and open space, which were originally conceived to provide the community with amenities.
 These amenities were established without considering their provided ecological services or their role in forming a networked infrastructure.
-Viewed as green infrastructure, urban and community forests can improve quality of life in Vermont’s cities, towns and villages.
-This is ensured through comprehensive planning that connects, conserves, manages, and enhances the natural resources within green inftrastructure.
+Viewed as green infrastructure, urban and community forests can improve quality of life in Vermont’s cities, towns, and villages.
+This is ensured through comprehensive planning that connects, conserves, manages, and enhances the natural resources within green infrastructure.
 Explore the following resources to learn more about the value of green infrastructure and planning for it.

 Green Infrastructure is a topic paper in Vermont's Land Use Planning Manual that provides an overview of green infrastructure and local implementation in Vermont.